Chevrotain/chevrotain/examples/parser/minification/README.md

 #### Selectively avoid the mangling of the specific's grammar Token names.

 This is the **recommended** approach as it will allow the maximum minification.

+#### Use Grammar Serialization

+This would indirectly solve the problem by avoiding the reliance on text analysis during the initialization of the minified parser.
+See: [Grammar Serialization Example](../serialized_grammar) for more details.

 #### Runnable Example